 For reference, Roundtable Learning has used VR to create training courses for companies’ specific training needs.
 We have built immersive training courses ranging from instructing employees at a nation-wide amusement park chain how to operate a point-of-sale (POS) system to training employees on how to operate a complex piece of machinery at a national beverage distributing plant.

-VR training allows companies to place employees in common workplace scenarios and practice tasks or hard skills, all while lowering cost, risk, and even increasing the portability of training.
+VR training allows companies to place employees in common workplace scenarios and practice tasks or hard skills, all while lowering cost, risk, and even increasing portability of training.

 What does VR for soft skills training currently look like?